misev/asqldb/README.md

 Command-line client
 -------------------
 SqlTool is a JDBC client that allows executing queries from the command line.

-Before running the configurations needs to be set:
- * `cp sample/sqltool.rc $HOME`
- * `editor $HOME/sqltool.rc` (to adapt it)

-Build the latest SqlTool as an sqltool.jar in the lib directory:
+To start build the latest SqlTool as lib/sqltool.jar:
  * `cd build && ant sqltool`

 To run it: